vinid/bkpvinid.github.io/_posts/2020-12-09-distributional-semantics-ontological-concepts.md

 ---

 (In Progress)

-The main idea behind this work is to give an overview of some of the work I did on combining distributional semantics methods with ontological representation learning.
+The main idea behind this blog post is to give an overview of some of the work I did on combining distributional semantics methods with ontological representation learning.

+## Ontological Concepts

 Ontological concepts are used to categorize entities.
-For example, the concept that categorize Barack Obama and Donald Trump, might be Politician.
+For example, the concept that categorize Barack Obama and Donald Trump, might be **Politician**.
 Concepts are also referred to as types.
+Types are also often organized in hierarchies, indicating subclass of relationships: for example, the type Politician is subclass of the type **Person**

 ## Distributional Semantics